-Acquisitions may disrupt Southern States' business and dilute stockholder value, and integrating acquired companies may be more difficult, costly, or time-consuming than Southern States expects.
+Acquisitions and mergers, such as our acquisition of Century Bank, may disrupt Southern States' business and dilute stockholder value, and integrating acquired companies may be more difficult, costly, or time-consuming than Southern States expects.

 Southern States' business strategy focuses on organic growth, including new hires and facilities, and growth through acquisitions of financial institutions.
-As a result of the COVID-19 pandemic, the market for acquisitions may be limited, and we may face increased difficulties pursuing growth through acquisitions.
-Southern States' pursuit of acquisitions may disrupt Southern States' business, and common stock that Southern States issues as merger consideration may dilute the book value or market value of our common stock, especially since an acquisition frequently involves the payment of a premium over book and market values.
+For example, we recently announced an Agreement to acquire Century Bank.
+The market for acquisitions may be limited, and we may face increased difficulties pursuing growth through acquisitions.
+Southern States' pursuit of and integration of acquisitions, such as Century Bank, may disrupt Southern States' business, and common stock that Southern States issues as merger consideration may dilute the book value or market value of our common stock, especially since an acquisition frequently involves the payment of a premium over book and market values.
 In addition, Southern States may fail to realize some or all of the anticipated benefits of completed acquisitions.

-In addition, Southern States' acquisition activities could be material to Southern States' business and involve a number of significant risks, including the following:
+In addition, Southern States' acquisition activities, including its acquisition of Century Bank, could be material to Southern States' business and involve a number of significant risks, including the following:

-- incurring time and expense associated with identifying and evaluating potential acquisitions and negotiating potential transactions, resulting in Southern States' attention being diverted from the operation of Southern States' existing business; - using inaccurate estimates and judgments to evaluate credit, operations, management, and market risks with respect to the target company or the assets and liabilities that Southern States seeks to acquire; - exposure to potential asset quality issues of the target company; intense competition from other banking organizations and other potential acquirers, many of which have substantially greater resources than Southern States has: - potential exposure to unknown or contingent liabilities of banks and businesses Southern States acquires, including, without limitation, liabilities for regulatory and compliance issues; - inability to realize the expected revenue increases, cost savings, increases in geographic or product presence, and other projected benefits of the acquisition; - incurring time and expense required to integrate the operations and personnel of the combined businesses; - inconsistencies in standards, procedures, and policies that would adversely affect Southern States' ability to maintain relationships with customers and emplovees: - experiencing higher operating expenses relative to operating income from the new operations, creating an adverse short-term effect on Southern States' results of operations; - losing key employees and customers; - the costs, time and risk of converting financial and customer data; - integration of acquired customers into financial and customer product systems; - potential changes in banking or tax laws or regulations that may affect the target company; or - risks of marking assets and liabilities to current market values, and possible future impairment of goodwill and other intangibles resulting from acquisitions.
+- incurring time and expense associated with identifying and evaluating potential acquisitions and negotiating potential transactions, resulting in Southern States' attention being diverted from the operation of Southern States' existing business; - using inaccurate estimates and judgments to evaluate credit, operations, management, and market risks with respect to the target company or the assets and liabilities that Southern States seeks to acquire; - exposure to potential asset quality issues of the target company; - intense competition from other banking organizations and other potential acquirers, many of which have substantially greater resources than Southern States has; - potential exposure to unknown or contingent liabilities of banks and businesses Southern States acquires, including, without limitation, liabilities for regulatory and compliance issues; - inability to realize the expected revenue increases, cost savings, increases in geographic or product presence, and other projected benefits of the acquisition; - incurring time and expense required to integrate the operations and personnel of the combined businesses; - inconsistencies in standards, procedures, and policies that would adversely affect Southern States' ability to maintain relationships with customers and employees; - experiencing higher operating expenses relative to operating income from the new operations, creating an adverse short-term effect on Southern States' results of operations; - losing key employees and customers; - the costs, time and risk of converting financial and customer data; - integration of acquired customers into financial and customer product systems; - potential changes in banking or tax laws or regulations that may affect the target company; or - risks of marking assets and liabilities to current market values, and possible future impairment of goodwill and other intangibles resulting from acquisitions.

 If difficulties arise with respect to the integration process, the economic benefits expected to result from acquisitions might not occur.
-As with any merger of financial institutions, there also may be business disruptions that cause Southern States to lose customers or cause customers to move their business to other financial institutions.
-Failure to successfully integrate businesses that Southern States acquires could have an adverse effect on its profitability, return on equity, return on assets, or its ability to implement its strategy, any of which in turn could have a material adverse effect on its business, financial condition, and results of operation.
+As with any merger of financial institutions, there also may be business disruptions that cause

+Southern States to lose customers or cause customers to move their business to other financial institutions.
+Failure to successfully integrate businesses that Southern States acquires, such as Century Bank, could have an adverse effect on its profitability, return on equity, return on assets, or its ability to implement its strategy, any of which in turn could have a material adverse effect on its business, financial condition, and results of operation.